 For airlines, I highly recommend Cebu Pacific (http://www.cebupacificair.com/) - best value fares between Manila, Bohol and elsewhere, plus excellent service.

 Message me if you have any questions - I used to be a Manila native and can attest that backpacking around the Philippines is an adventure you will never forget.
-In a good way :) about 6 years ago
+In a good way :) over 6 years ago

 Thank you for your responses, they have been very helpful.